Using the match() Function

 Updating Lookup Files

-For example, in the diagram below, an alert is used to generate results that are uploaded using the upload file action:
+In the following diagram, an alert is used to generate results that are uploaded using the upload file action:

 %%{init: {"flowchart": {"defaultRenderer": "elk"}} }%% graph LR r["Lookup Repository"] ss("Alert Triggered") uf[["Upload File"]] pq["Query"] j("match()") r --> ss ss --> uf uf --> j pq <-->j